FI-Mihej/Cengal/cengal/parallel_execution/asyncio/ashared_memory_manager/versions/v_0/docs/README.md

 * only one process has access to the shared memory at the same time
 * working cycle:
     1. work on your tasks
-    2. acacquire access to shared memory
+    2. acquire access to shared memory
     3. work with shared memory as fast as possible (read and/or update data structures in shared memory)
     4. release access to shared memory
     5. continue your work on other tasks